MicrosoftDocs/bi-shared-docs/docs/analysis-services/tmdl/tmdl-overview.md

 - The value is specified on the same line as the section header.
 - The value is specified  as a multi-line block following the section header.
 Outer left indentation of the expression isn't considered.

-In the following example, Measure1 is single line and Measure2 is a multi-line block.
+In the following example, Measure1 is single line and Measure2 is a multi-line block:

 ```tmdl
 table Table1